unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 cd $ICU4C_DIR/source
 ./runConfigureICU <platform>
-make all 2>&1 | tee /tmp/icu4c-oldData-makeAll.txt
+make clean
 make check 2>&1 | tee /tmp/icu4c-oldData-makeCheck.txt

 # 4a.
-Generate the CLDR production data, and clean out the existing ICU4C
-# data in preparation for the newly generated data (this is important when
-# the new data may  no longer generate a data file that is currently present).
-# This process uses ant with ICU's data/build.xml
+Generate the CLDR production data.
+This process uses ant with ICU's
+# data/build.xml
 #
 # Running "ant cleanprod" is necessary to clean out the production data directory
 # (usually $CLDR_TMP_DIR/production ), required if any CLDR data has changed.
 #
 # Running "ant setup" is not required, but it will print useful errors to
 # debug issues with your path when it fails.
-#
-# Running "ant clean" cleans out the existing ICU4C data.

 cd $ICU4C_DIR/source/data
 ant cleanprod
 ant setup
-ant clean
 ant proddata 2>&1 | tee /tmp/cldr-newData-proddataLog.txt

 # 4b.
 Build the new ICU4C data files; these include .txt files and .py files.
 # These new files will replace whatever was already present in the ICU4C sources.
-# This process uses the LdmlConverter in $TOOLS_ROOT/cldr/cldr-to-icu/
+# This process uses the LdmlConverter in $TOOLS_ROOT/cldr/cldr-to-icu/;
+# see $TOOLS_ROOT/cldr/cldr-to-icu/README.txt
 #
-# This process will take several minutes,, during most of which there will be no log
+# This process will take several minutes, during most of which there will be no log
 # output (so do not assume nothing is happening).
 Keep a log so you can investigate
 # anything that looks suspicious.
 #
 # This also requires temporarily redefining CLDR_DIR.

-export SAVE_CLDR_DIR= $CLDR_DIR
-export CLDR_DIR=$CLDR_TMP_DIR/production
+#
+# Note that "ant clean" should not be run before this.
+The build-icu-data.xml process
+# will automatically run its own "clean" step to delete files it cannot determine to
+# be ones that it would generate, except for pasts listed in <retain> elements such as
+# coll/de__PHONEBOOK.txt, coll/de_.txt, etc.
+#
+# Before this step, make any necessary changes to
+# build-icu-data.xml$TOOLS_ROOT/cldr/cldr-to-icu/ to add new locales, etc.

 cd $TOOLS_ROOT/cldr/cldr-to-icu/
-ant -f build-icu-data.xml | tee /tmp/cldr-newData-builddataLog.txt
+CLDR_DIR=$CLDR_TMP_DIR/production ant -f build-icu-data.xml | tee /tmp/cldr-newData-builddataLog.txt

-# restore CLDR_DIR
-export CLDR_DIR=$SAVE_CLDR_DIR

 # 5. Check which data files have modifications, which have been added or removed
 # (if there are no changes, you may not need to proceed further).
 Make sure the
 # list seems reasonable.

+cd $ICU4C_DIR/source/data
+git status

+# 5a.
+You may also want to check which files were modified in CLDR production data:

+cd $CLDR_TMP_DIR
 git status

 # 6. Fix any errors, investigate any warnings.